ikyman/A-Gio-Exposition-for-Pygame-Tkinter-Folk/pygame/Pygame under scrutiny.md

 https://github.com/user-attachments/assets/79cd638b-2d2f-433e-b235-50a887a452c4

-Compare the above Vine with the Vine for event handling in Tkinter under scruitiny.
+Compare the above Vine with the Vine for event handling in Tkinter under scrutiny.

-I want to Emphisize how, without passing in the event to an object, the user's actions will be ignored.
+I want to emphasize how, without passing in the event to an object, the user's actions will be ignored.
 The guts of the main loop are exposed.

 For a concrete example, When I click on a button a click event gets added onto the Quenue.
 User input happened.
 This click event gets fed to the button (one of the coloured arrows).
 The button then compares it's own location with the location of the click.
-If the button deems itsself clicked, it triggeres the callback function.
+If the button deems itself clicked, it triggers the callback function.
 It does the doing.

 # DownDownDownDownRightRightRightDownDownDownDownDownDownDownDownRightRight
 The event.type for pressing a key is pygame.KEYDOWN .
 Now that we know that the event is a KEYDOWN event, we know that the event has the key property, from which we can determine which key was pressed.